jprjr/multistreamer/README.md

 is licensed under an MIT-style license.
 The license is available as LICENSE-autocomplete-js.

+This project includes a copy of balloon.css (`static/css/balloon.css`), which is licensed under an MIT-style license.
+The balloon.css licence is available as LICENSE-balloon-css.

 This project includes a copy of zenscroll (`static/js/zenscroll-min.js`), which is public-domain code.
 The license for zenscroll is availble as LICENSE-zenscroll.